Prospective Graduate Students

 Application Process for Admission in Graduate Program

-All students interested in applying for admission in MSc, MA or PhD programs offered by the School of Geography & Earth Sciences are required to submit a formal application using our on-line system.These applications should ideally be submitted before January 19, 2018.
+All students interested in applying for admission in MSc, MA or PhD programs offered by the School of Geography & Earth Sciences are required to submit a formal application using our on-line system.These applications should ideally be submitted before the current posted deadline.
 However, in some specific cases, the School may accept applications later than this date.

-UPDATE: Please note that SGES's online application system is now open for a September 2018 start date.
-Both Domestic (Canadian Citizen or Permanent Resident) and Visa (International/Foreign) students are encouraged to apply.
+UPDATE: Please note that the deadline for SGES's online application system has been extended to March 30, 2018 for a September 2018 start date (Domestic applicants only).
+This new deadline also applies to all Visa PhD applicants.
+At this time, SGES thanks all Visa (International/Foreign) applicants for submitting applications to our Masters program - this international deadline has now closed .
 NOTE: As part of your application, SGES asks that you attempt to contact a potential supervisor directly for the possibility of starting an SGES graduate program in September 2018 (see "Potential Supervisor" below for more information).

 - The applicant should submit: An application using our on-line application system.
 Start on-line application here.